owenlyn0123/barcode-reader-docs-mobile/programming/android/setting-guide.md

 # Advanced Usage

-`PublicRuntimeSettings` is the struct that inclueds the majority of available barcode decoding settings.
+`PublicRuntimeSettings` is the struct that includes the majority of available barcode decoding settings.
 There is a series of methods for you to get, optimize or even reset the settings.
 On this page, you will be guide on how to initialize, optimize or reset the barcode decoding settings.

 ## Initialize Settings